geekan/MetaGPT/examples/aflow/README.md

    - Open `examples/aflow/optimize.py`
    - Set the following parameters:
      ```python
-     dataset = "HumanEval"  # Choose from: "HumanEval", "MBPP", "GSM8K", "MATH", "HotpotQA", "DROP" or your custom dataset name
-     question_type = "code"  # Choose from: "math", "code", "qa"
-     sample = 4  # Number of samples to use for optimization
-     check_convergence = True  # Whether to check for convergence
-     optimized_path = "path/to/optimized/workflows"  # Path to save optimized workflows, defaults to metagpt/ext/aflow/scripts/optimized
+     dataset: DatasetType = "MATH"  # Ensure the type is consistent with DatasetType
+     sample: int = 4  # Sample Count, which means how many workflows will be resampled from generated workflows
+     question_type: QuestionType = "math"  # Ensure the type is consistent with QuestionType
+     optimized_path: str = "metagpt/ext/aflow/scripts/optimized"  # Optimized Result Save Path
-     initial_round = 1  # Starting round number
+     initial_round: int = 1  # Corrected the case from Initial_round to initial_round
-     max_rounds = 20  # Maximum number of optimization rounds
+     max_rounds: int = 20  # The max iteration of AFLOW.
+     check_convergence: bool = True  # Whether Early Stop
-     validation_rounds = 5  # The validation rounds of AFLOW.
+     validation_rounds: int = 5  # The validation rounds of AFLOW.
+     if_fisrt_optimize = True  # You should change it to False after the first optimize.
      ```
    - Adjust these parameters according to your specific requirements and dataset
 2. Set up parameters in `config/config2.yaml` (see `examples/aflow/config2.example.yaml` for reference)